Kaito-labs/Kaito-labs/README.md

 ![banner](./banner.svg)

 ### 🧠 About Me
-Creative developer exploring the intersection between **hardware and code**.
+Creative developer exploring hardware and code.
-I build, I break, I learn — always chasing cleaner design and smarter systems.
+I build, break, and learn — always trying to make things cleaner and smarter.

 ---